-Healthcare and LGBTQ debates collide in trans medical tourism, Globalist launches new project
+Healthcare and LGBTQ debates collide in trans medical tourism

-The Seattle Globalist and Common Language Project are launching a new multimedia project on transgender health care in the U.S. and why Americans are traveling to places like Thailand for more affordable options.
-The project, called “The Cost of Gender” hits at the core of two of the most heated debates in this presidential campaign season, health care and LGBTQ rights.
+The Seattle Globalist is launching a new multimedia project on transgender health care in the U.S. and why Americans are traveling to places like Thailand for more affordable options.
+The project, called “The Cost of Gender” hits at the core of two of the most heated debates in the US: health care and LGBTQ rights.

 For transgender people, accessing medical services and gender reassignment surgery is more difficult in the U.S. than in places like Iran and Brazil, where it is provided nearly free of cost.